 - 4.4.1.
 Two individual trees, eleven groups of trees, a woodland and four hedges have been surveyed.
 G2, G3, T7, G8, G10, H11 to H14, W15, G16 and a section of G17 stand off-site.
 All the other trees and hedges are within the site or on the site boundaries. - 4.4.2.
-Offsite Woodland W15 and G16 have been surveyed as BS5837: 2012 'High value' A category, G2, G3, T7, G8, G10 to H14 and G17 have been surveyed as 'Moderate quality' B category and T1, G4 to G6, G9 and G18 have been surveyed as 'Low quality' C category. - 4.4.3.
+Offsite Woodland W15 and G16 have been surveyed as BS 5837: 2012 'High Quality' Retention Category 'A'; G2, G3, T7, G8, G10 to H14 and G17 have been surveyed as 'Moderate Quality' Retention Category 'B'; and T1, G4 to G6, G9 and G18 have been surveyed as 'Low Quality' Retention Category 'C'. - 4.4.3.
 Low quality tree T1 and groups G4 and G5 will require removal to facilitate the development. - 4.4.4.
 G8 also requires pruning of the canopies to allow for the construction of a property.
 This will be required to be completed by a qualified arborist.

 - 4.4.5.
 All of the remaining surveyed trees and hedges will be retained and protected during the development in accordance with current best practice and the tree protection plan at appendix 4. - 4.4.6.
-A new car parking spaces, pavement and a road are proposed within the rooting areas of group G8.
-Section 7.4.2.3 of BS5837 states that 'new permanent hard surfacing should not exceed 20% of any existing unsurfaced ground within the RPA.
+A new car parking spaces, pavement and a road are proposed within the rooting areas of groups G2 & G8.
+Section 7.4.2.3 of BS 5837: 2012 states that 'new permanent hard surfacing should not exceed 20% of any existing unsurfaced ground within the RPA'.
 Calculations of the area of encroachment have been carried out and are within this range.
 The new hard standing will need to be constructed using an above ground method such as a cellular confinement system to avoid damage to the roots and allow the trees to be retained with the new surfaces. - 4.4.7.
 The proposed levels have not been seen for the entire site; however, it must be noted that no levels are to be altered surrounding the retained trees, other than for the above cellular confinement system. - 4.4.8.
 Where excavation will only encroach into a small area of the root protection zone, any roots within this area could be pruned.
 These areas should be excavated by hand under arboricultural supervision and any root pruning required to be carried out by the arboricultural consultant.
-These works affect group G2 and the northern elevation of plot 1, as indicated on the Tree Protection Plan. - 4.4.9.
+These works affect group G8 and the northern elevation of plots 21 & 22, as indicated on the Tree Protection Plan. - 4.4.9.
+Temporary ground protection will be required within the predicted RPAs of groups G2 & G8, as indicated on the Tree Protection Plan.
+Guidance at section 4.7. of this report should be adhered to when installing temporary ground protection. - 4.4.10.
+Boundary treatments will be required to facilitate installation of fencing within the predicted RPAs of retained trees.
 All new boundary treatments should be carried out as per the specification in section 4.8.

 4.5.
-Tree surgery works
+Tree Surgery Works